pradyumn2803/Resume-Analyser/README.md

 # Redis Setup

-Redis is required for asynchronous resume analysis using RQ.
+Redis is used for asynchronous resume analysis through RQ.

-Make sure Redis is running locally with:
+For local development, use:

 ```text
 Host: localhost